awsdocs/aws-mobile-developer-guide/doc_source/react-native-access-databases.rst

 **To save an item**

-In the part of your app that you want to access the database, such as an event handler in your React component, call the :code:`put` method.
+In the part of your app where you access the database, such as an event handler in your React component, call the :code:`put` method.
+Use the JSON and the root path (:code:`/Notes`) of your API that you copied from the CLI prompt response earlier.

 .. code-block:: java
     :emphasize-lines: 2,5

       // Create a new Note according to the columns we defined earlier async saveNote() {
           let newNote = {
+            body: {
               "NoteTitle": "My first note!",
               "NoteContent": "This is so cool!",
-          "NoteId": "abc123"
+              "NoteId": this.state.noteId
             }
+          }
           const path = "/Notes";

-        // Use the API module to save the note to the database const response = await API.put("NotesCRUDAPI", path, newNote) console.log(response)
+          // Use the API module to save the note to the database try {
+            const apiResponse = await API.put("NotesCRUD", path, newNote) console.log("response from saving note: " + apiResponse);
+            this.setState({apiResponse});
+          } catch (e) {
+            console.log(e);
           }
+        }

 To use the command line to see your saved items in the database run:

 .. code-block:: none

-   awsmobile cloud-api invoke NotesCRUDAPI GET /Notes
+   awsmobile cloud-api invoke NotesCRUD GET /Notes/object/${noteId}

 Get a specific item